 Give people a break.

 Today’s world is becoming increasingly black and white, left and right.
-‘Cancel culture’ is out of control but people are people.
+‘Cancel culture’ is out of control.
+People are human.
 Humans are allowed to make mistakes.
 Humans are allowed to apologise.
 Humans are allowed to forgive people.
 Do not define someone or something by that one bad thing they did once because it is not who or what they are (the exception to this being anything criminal, or deathly stupid, of course).

 Travel as much as possible.

 ...to as many places as possible, as often as possible.
-And when you’re not travelling, travel in your mind.
+When you’re not travelling, travel in your mind.
 There is a world of wondrous books, films, articles, photographs, paintings etc that you can explore from the comfort of your couch all thanks to mother internet.